elastic/e2e-testing/.ci/README.md

 ### Prereqs

-In order to interact with the build system, i.e. running Ansible commands to provision the AWS instances, you need to install Python 3.9 or above (See https://www.python.org/downloads/).
+- In order to interact with the build system, i.e. running Ansible commands to provision the AWS instances, you need to **install Python 3.9** or above (See https://www.python.org/downloads/).

-> Not using the right version of Python could lead Ansible to fail when creating an AWS instance.
-Please remove the entire virtual env directory (.venv) at the root directory of the project to start from a fresh environment and the right dependencies.
+> **Not using the right version of Python could lead Ansible to fail when creating an AWS instance.
+Please remove the entire virtual env directory (.venv) at the root directory of the project to start from a fresh environment and the right dependencies.**

+- For running the tests on supported platforms through CI deployment , **docker should be installed** on your local machine.

-The following variables need to be exported:
+Further, the following variables need to be exported:

 - *AWS_SECRET_ACCESS_KEY*: AWS secret access key
 - *AWS_ACCESS_KEY_ID*: AWS access key id